Note from Daniel: This is a guest post by Veronica Wallace.

-22. Help your children to develop a growth mindset
+22. Help your teens to develop a growth mindset

 A growth mindset is one that’s focused on the process and on learning from both your successes and failures.

-A growth mindset for students is instrumental in developing internal motivation to excel forward.
+A growth mindset for students is instrumental in developing the right kind of motivation.
 As your children begin to see every challenge as an opportunity, they’ll become more thankful for the obstacles in their path.

 23. Be charitable